lamps-wg/RFC5019bis/draft-ietf-lamps-rfc5019bis.md

 when constructing these messages.

-When constructing a GET message, OCSP clients MUST base64-encode the OCSPRequest structure according to {{!RFC4648}}, section 4.
+When constructing a GET message, OCSP clients MUST base64-encode the OCSPRequest structure according to {{Section 4 of !RFC4648}}.
 Clients MUST NOT include whitespace or any other characters that are not part of the base64 character repertoire in the base64-encoded string.
 Clients MUST properly URL-encode the base64-encoded OCSPRequest according to